obenmbar/lemin-Surballe-algorithm/README.md

 ## Rules

-- Ants start at `##start` room and must reach `##end` room
+- Ants begin in the ##start room and must reach ##end
-- Only one ant per room at a time (except start and end)
+- One ant per room at a time (except start and end)
-- Each turn, each ant can move to an adjacent room
+- Each turn, ants may move one room forward
-- Goal: Move all ants in minimum number of turns
-- Output must display the original input followed by ant movements
+- The goal is to minimize total turns

 ## Instructions